HTK-MM/Videoflix_backend/videoflix_app/docs/views.md

       - video_id: The id of the video for which to retrieve the progress.
     **Returns:**
       - Response: A DRF response object with a progress_seconds value.
+      - A response with a 200 OK status code containing the progress in seconds.
+    **Raises:**
+            - Http404 if the video is not found